 Additional Athletic Opportunities Include: Equestrian, Swimming, and Triathlon

-Academics: Quiz Bowl, Student Government, Leadership Development, Journalism, Yearbook, College Tours, Math Meets, Literary Meets, and Community Service Requirements
+Academics and More: Quiz Bowl, Student Government, Leadership Development, Yearbook, College Tours, Math Meets, Literary Meets, and Missions/Christian Service

 A numerical system (0-100) is used to determine individual averages, and these numerical averages are used to compute the Grade Point Average as prescribed by the South Carolina Uniform Grading Policy.

 Requirements for Promotion

 Elementary & Middle School: Failure of any two subjects may require the student to repeat the entire grade unless work is satisfactorily completed in an approved summer school.
 Continued enrollment of failing students is at the principal’s discretion.

 High School: Students must pass at least 6 courses in order to be promoted to the next grade.
 Failure of any two subjects may subject student to possible removal from school unless work is satisfactorily completed in an approved summer school.

 Promotion to the successive grade for high school students will also be determined by the following:

 - From 9th to 10th grade – at least 6 units

 - From 10th to 11th grade – at least 12 units